javier-HEG/PECI/readme.txt

 2. The interface for surveyed users, where the only possibility is the participation in the survey.

-Our intermediary interface will be available for registered users not belonging to the "SuperAdministrator" group.
-In fact, this intermediary interface being a simplified version of the normal interface, in the absence of some controls, users should be able to create surveys only.
+Our intermediary interface is a third one which will be available for registered users not having "SuperAdministrator" rights.

 HOW IT WORKS